openpreserve/nanite/nanite-hadoop/README.md

 TODO
 ----

-* Test that issue with Tika MIME type being overridden is fixed.
-* DROID has stopped returning jpeg1.02 etc - is that fix broken?

 * Mega bonus points: Add new tika detector for plain text that uses a Weka Baysian filter to spot scripts/code/markup.
 * Alternative text analysis by running against multiple parser/grammers - mildly forgiving yet, but then how to determine partial/full parse success?